 hen a Christian says, "Merry Christmas," or thinks of Christmas, this is often what comes to their mind, right?
 But does this image really represent the sacred truth according to God's word regarding this holy day?
-Please know that I'm not denying the obvious, that Jesus Christ was indeed born of a virgin in Bethelhem, in a stable, etc. What I mean is, are we told how and when to celebrate Christ's birth in Scripture?
+Please know that I'm not denying the obvious, that Jesus Christ was indeed born of a virgin in Bethelhem at the inn with no room for them, where he was laid in a manger, etc. What I mean is; are we told how and when to celebrate Christ's birth in Scripture?
 And if not, then do we have license to celebrate it anyway, and however we choose?
-Are you ready to find out?
+Are you ready to find out the answers to those questions?
 I hope so.

 Wisdom of The Masses?